Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes

-Their improved flexibility is at the cost of an increased risk of over-fitting, needing more data to converge, and the final performance still depends on the particular data-generating process \citep{Hand_2006}.
+Their improved flexibility is at the cost of an increased risk of over-fitting, needing more data to converge, and the final performance still depends on the particular data-generating process and the chosen hyperparameters \citep{Hand_2006}.

-Ensemble methods aim to overcome these issues by combining a diverse and rich set of algorithms or ``learners" into one final prediction \citep{Breiman_1996, Naimi_Balzer_2018}.
-For instance, the super learner \citep[SL,][]{vdl_Polley_Hubbard_2007} takes a weighted sum of the individual predictions from each incorporated learner (hereafter candidate learners) to produce a final prediction that is theoretically as accurate as the best-performing candidate learner \citep{Dudoit_vdL_2005}.
+Ensemble algorithms aim to circumvent the “best-algorithm choice” by combining a diverse and rich set of algorithms or “ candidate learners” into one final prediction \citep{Breiman_1996, Naimi_Balzer_2018}.
+For instance, the super learner \citep[SL,][]{vdl_Polley_Hubbard_2007} takes a weighted sum of the individual predictions from each incorporated learner (hereafter candidate learners) to produce a final prediction that is theoretically as accurate as the best-performing (with respect to a user-defined loss function) candidate learner \citep{Dudoit_vdL_2005}.
 Moreover, including parametric or semi-parametric learners in addition to non-parametric ones allows us to incorporate some knowledge about the data-generating process \citep{Keil_Edwards_2018}.
 Recent applications of SL include seasonal influenza hospitalisation \citep{Gantenberg_2023}, mortality in intensive care units \citep{Pirracchio_2015}, and prison violence \citep{Bacak_Kennedy_2019}.
 SL was recently expanded to joint outcome modelling \citep{Tanner_2021, Devaux_2022} and time-series \citep{Benkeser_2018, Malenica_2023}.
-Here, we will focus on the personalised online super learner (POSL) from \citet{Malenica_2023}, applying this methodology to predict a continuous outcome in panel/longitudinal data dynamically.